kuzzleio/documentation-old/src/guide/essentials/cli.md

 **Notes:**

-* the file may contain as many index and collection descriptions as necessary
+* The file can contain any number of index and collection configurations.
-* field definitions follow the [Elasticsearch mapping format](https://www.elastic.co/guide/en/elasticsearch/reference/5.5/mapping.html)
+* Field definitions follow the [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/5.5/mapping.html) mapping format.
-* Non-existing indexes or collections are automatically created
+* If an index or collection does not exist, it will be created automatically.
-* Mappings are loaded sequentially, one index/collection pair at a time.
-If a failure occurs, Kuzzle immediately interrupts its starting sequence
+* Mapping rules are loaded sequentially, one index/collection pair at a time.
+If a failure occurs, Kuzzle Backend immediately interrupts the sequence.
-* Mappings can be replayed across multiple Kuzzle start sequences, as long as they do not change in-between
+* Mapping rules can be replayed across multiple Kuzzle start sequences, as long as they do not change in-between.

 **Example:**